Skip to Site Header Skip to Main Content Skip to Footer

 Final Thought

-Remember, trying different options may be beneficial if one isn't successful, and this uncomfortable experience will eventually end.
+Remember, trying different treatment options may be beneficial if one isn't successful, and this uncomfortable experience will eventually end.

 Citations / Resources

 [1] Bansal, R., & Aggarwal, N. (2019).
-Menopausal Hot Flashes: A Concise Review.
+Menopausal Hot Flashes a: A Concise Review.
 Journal of mid-life health, 10(1), 6–13.
 View Study

 [3] Avis, N. E., Levine, B. J., & Coeytaux, R. (2022).
 Results of a pilot study of a cooling mattress pad to reduce vasomotor symptoms and improve sleep.
 Menopause (New York, N.Y.), 29(8), 973–978.
 View Study

-[4] Bailey, T. G., Cable, N. T., Aziz, N., Dobson, R., Sprung, V. S., Low, D. A., & Jones, H. (2016).
+[3] Bailey, T. G., Cable, N. T., Aziz, N., Dobson, R., Sprung, V. S., Low, D. A., & Jones, H. (2016).
 Exercise training reduces the frequency of menopausal hot flashes by improving thermoregulatory control.
 Menopause (New York, N.Y.), 23(7), 708–718.
-View Study

 SHARE